hprobertos/UnityGame/README.md

 This game was developed to run in Android with AR features.
 It won't work on Apple devices or old android devices.

 ## Credit
-You have all rights to use it as you wish, but I will be so grateful if you credit me for my hard work.
+You have all rights to use it as you wish, but I will be so grateful if you credit me for my work.
 Have fun!